 Closing account intent

-I want to
+I want to close my account

 I would like to close my account